anthonycaccese/es-theme-crt/README.md

 ### Updates

+*5/14/2017*
+- Added display of marquee image
+- Cleaned up layout of metadata
+- Added basic styling of carousel

 *5/3/2017*
 - Updated CRT Bezel images from PNG to SVG to help with clean scaling on different resolutions
 - Added future support for z-index layering being discussed in this thread - https://retropie.org.uk/forum/topic/9785/z-index-support-for-themes